 - Send data along with a scenario to the Simulated Instrument Analytics service to retrieve analytics

 - The developer can set up multiple communication channels (for example, WebUI or Twilio).
 The application listens for messages from either channel.

-- The context of the conversation is saved to the Cloudant DB so that the Conversation API is able to save the state and track the conversation flow of the user.
+- The context of the conversation is saved to the Cloudant DB so that the Assistant API is able to save the state and track the conversation flow of the user.

 - The Portfolio Investment API is called if there is a query asking for information around the holdings or portfolio.
 An asynchronous call is made through a “Promise Request” to make the query and return the results.
 Subsequently, the results are parsed and formatted in a response object that is sent back to the Assistant interface.